 We recommend connecting printers to a wired network jack with a reserved DHCP address for a variety of reasons: 1) wireless radios on printers should be completely disabled because many of them have the capability to disrupt other wireless services, 2) Due to capacity issues, IP address reservations on wireless are not allowed, 3) Wireless connections are not encrypted when in the air and do not meet Information Security requirements, and 4) Wireless connectivity is inherently less reliable than wired as it is susceptible to interference from outside sources.
 Please contact ITS to order the appropriate wiring if none is available near the printer.

-IRT carefully documents all network closet cabling, etc. To ensure the integrity of this documentation, and the security of the network, we do not typically allow users (or departmental IT support staff) to have closet access.
-In those rare instances where non-IRT staff have been approved for closet access, those individuals must not interfere with the network equipment and cabling: do not touch or reboot equipment, and do not move ports or jack activations.
+TDS restricts access to the network closet cabling, etc. To ensure the integrity of the installation and the security of the network, we do not typically allow users (or departmental IT support staff) to have closet access.
+In those rare instances where non-TDS staff have been approved for closet access, those individuals must not interfere with the network equipment and cabling: do not touch or reboot equipment, and do not move ports or alter jack activations.

 In-room cabling and walls:

 Installing patch cords over a wall to an adjacent room is a violation of fire code.
-Contact ITS to order sufficient wiring so that computers/devices are connected to network jacks in the SAME room.
-Please contact IRT once the wire is installed so we can ensure the network activations to our equipment are complete.
+Contact UIT/ITS to order sufficient wiring so that computers/devices are connected to network jacks in the SAME room.
+Please be sure to include the request to activate the jack after the wire is installed.